Santería: Initiation

 Initiation is known as kariocha, "making ocha", or "making santo".
 A charge is levied for initiation; this varies depending on the client, but is often equivalent to a year's wage.
 Each initiation varies in its details, which are often concealed from non-initiates.
 The initiate is known as an iyabó or iyawó, a term meaning both "slave of the oricha" and "bride of the oricha".
 As well as the santero or santera overseeing the initiation ceremony, the event may be attended by an oyubona or oyugbona ("one who witnesses"), who acts as a secondary godparent to the new initiate.

 The initiation process takes seven days, plus two days of preparatory rituals.
 During this preparation, a misa espiritual ("spiritual mass") will typically take place to gain the blessings of the ancestral egun, and an ebó de entrada ("opening sacrifice") will be made to the oricha or the egun.
 Next comes the ceremonia del río ("ceremony of the initiate"), in which offerings are given to Ochún, and the rompimiento ("breaking"), in which the oyubona takes the initiate to purify themselves in a river.
 The rest of the initiation takes place in the igbodu, where the initiate sleeps upon a mat on the floor for the seven days.
 No one uninvolved in the initiation is permitted entry.
 The initiate is given their own otanes, as well as objects representing the warrior oricha.
-They are also given beaded necklaces, known as elekes, ilekes, or collares.
+They are also given beaded necklaces, known as collares or elekes (ilekes).
 Each necklace is a different color associated with a specific deity.
 During the prendición ("pinning") ritual, a heavy necklace known as the collar de mazo is placed on the initiate.
 During the lavatorio ("washing"), the initiate's head is bathed in omiero, designed to rid them of any malevolent spirits attached to them.
 Often, their hair will be shaved off.